Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'Return' and the resource 'public contact details of SCA Zandomeni — Timișoara' with specific fields (phone, email, website, service area).
-It distinguishes from sibling tools like get_blog_post and list_expertise_areas.
+The description clearly states the verb 'Return' with a specific resource ('public contact details of SCA Zandomeni — Timișoara') and enumerates the fields (phone, email, website, service area).
+It is unambiguous and easily distinguished from sibling tools that handle blog posts or expertise areas.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.